 The Voluntary Code of Practice for Social Enterprise in Scotland (The Code) has established itself as the benchmark by which Social Enterprise (SE) in Scotland recognise one another – and has been acknowledged in our SE Strategy; our SE Action Plan; as well as in a raft of local government SE Strategies across Scotland.
 The core principles and criteria within the Code have also been reflected in SE Strategies elsewhere - the Republic of Ireland; Northern Ireland; and Greater Manchester amongst others.
 This Scotsman article gives the wider public the reasoning behind the Code – that any surplus/profit generated is used for public benefit not for private gain.

 McSence Group’s profits are invested in new business ventures or returned to the community in the form of grants.
 Recipients of grants are either voluntary bodies, or individuals in need.
-Individual or constituted groups within the community who are in need - a total of twelve individuals and group received donations in October 2019.
+Individual or constituted groups within the community who are in need - annually a minimum of twelve individuals and group received donations..
 Robert Hogg, Chairman of McSence Group

 T: 0131 454 1500 | E: firstname.lastname@example.org